You Never Forgot What It Felt Like

 Sprite layers use a double-buffered pipeline that sorts and fetches one native row ahead of the beam, giving the full vertical repeat window for prefetch.
 With the BSRAM running at 380MHz the sprite budget is in the hundreds per scanline — more than you will ever use.
 Sprites are split between a user region and a system region: DeMon owns the top of the table for the cursor and OS overlays, and that ownership is enforced in silicon.
 No software bug can steal your cursor.

 Each layer also has its own clip table — a memory block of left/right boundary pairs, one per scanline, that defines exactly which pixels of the layer are visible.
 A single entry covering the full screen is no clip at all.
 A table with one entry per scanline can describe any shape — diagonal splits, curves, portals, anything expressible as a left and right edge per line.
-The FireStorm EE builds the table each frame for dynamic clips.
+The FireStorm Execution Engine builds the table each frame for dynamic clips.
 The Copper swaps the pointer mid-frame to change clip regions instantly.

 This is how you make a Lego-style dynamic split-screen.
 Each player's view is its own layer with its own clip table.
 The tables are complementary — one player's right boundary is the other's left.
 The join follows whatever geometry the game computes.
 When the players are close enough, swap both tables for single full-screen entries and the split disappears in one frame.
 No transition, no artefact — both layers always contain valid full-screen content.

 Beyond the hardware tilemaps and sprites, the FireStorm Blitter can render bitmap layers — intermediate framebuffers filled with primitives before the scanline mixer composites them.
 Sprites with rotation and scaling.
 Mode 7-style floor planes.
 Textured triangles.
 Lines, shapes, flood fills, text.
-The blitter runs a job queue defined by the FireStorm EE, working through it while the EE continues executing.
+The blitter runs a job queue defined by the FireStorm EE, working through it while the CPU continues executing.
 Double and triple buffering keep the display fed while the blitter prepares the next frame.
 If nothing changed in a layer, the blitter skips it entirely — a static HUD costs nothing until it needs updating.

 There is no driver.
 No kernel call.
 No ioctl, no DMA descriptor ring, no abstraction layer negotiating on your behalf with hardware that doesn't trust you.
 Just a memory address and a value.